-The corona-disk system, as described above, has many similarities to prey-predator dynamic models commonly used in the study of biological and ecological systems \citep[e.g.,][]{Brauer2001}.
+The corona-disk system, as described above, has many similarities to the prey-predator dynamic models commonly used in the study of biological and ecological systems \citep[e.g.,][]{Brauer2001}.
 The prey-predator relationship basically describes the interactions between two species and their mutual effects.
-Consider for example the case of the lynx and the snowshoe hare.
-When the number of predators (lynx) is low, the preys (hares) thrive.
+For example, in the case of the lynx and the snowshoe hare, when the number of predators (lynx) is low, the preys (hares) thrive.
 The population of predators, however, will increase as they can reproduce and survive by feeding on the increasing number of preys.
-With more lynx hunting, the hare population will rapidly decline, bringing down eventually the population of lynx due to starvation, and the cycle repeats itself.
+With more lynx hunting, the hare population will rapidly decline, eventually bringing down the population of lynx due to starvation, and the cycle repeats itself.
 In the corona-disk system under study, hot electrons are the prey and soft disk photons (from the disk and reprocessed) are the predator.
-When the energy density of the latter is low, the electron energy density builds up in the corona, because the inverse Compton scattering cooling is negligible.
-When the electrons ``thrive'', the energy density of hard photons impinging on the disk also increases, thus leading to an increase of the reprocessed soft radiation and electron cooling.
-This, in turn, suppresses the ``growth'' of the electron energy density, leading eventually to a decrease in the electron cooling agents, and the cycle repeats.
+When the energy density of the latter is low, the electron energy density builds up in the corona because the inverse Compton scattering cooling is negligible.
+When the electrons ``thrive,'' the energy density of hard photons impinging on the disk also increases, thus leading to an increase in the reprocessed soft radiation and electron cooling.
+This, in turn, suppresses the ``growth'' of the electron energy density, eventually leading to a decrease in the electron cooling agents, and the cycle repeats.

-Indeed, the solution of the ordinary differential equations describing the corona-disk coupling shows that the energy densities of the interacting particle species undergo quasi-periodic changes before they relax to a steady state, i.e., the system undergoes dumped oscillations.
+Indeed, the solution of the ordinary differential equations that describe the corona-disk coupling shows that the energy densities of the interacting particle species undergo quasi-periodic changes before they relax to a steady state, that is to say, the system undergoes damped oscillations.
 The frequency of the oscillations depends on the mass accretion rate, the radius of the corona, the fraction of hard radiation that is being reprocessed to soft, and the black hole mass.
-Interestingly, for nominal values of these parameters, the derived frequencies are in the range of type-C QPOs (i.e., from mHz to tens of Hz).
+Interestingly, for nominal values of these parameters, the derived frequencies are in the range of type-C QPOs (i.e., from a millihertz to tens of hertz).